-Greg Rogers is the Assistant Editor of Eno Transportation Weekly (ETW) and a Policy Analyst at the Eno Center for Transportation.
+Greg Rogers was the Assistant Editor of Eno Transportation Weekly (ETW) and a Senior Policy Analyst at the Eno Center for Transportation.

 Greg reports on transportation policy developments in Congress, the Administration, and state legislatures.
 He specializes in federal and state policies around autonomous vehicles, smart cities, and emerging technology.